Supergamer45550/GAM-Modpack-3/README.md

 ## ✨ Ressourcepacks

 ## Important
-- This Modpack won't get any new Releases
-- The Files will still get updatet, however you can now find Releases on Curseforge
+- This are only the files. real releases are on curseforge
 - Here you can find it: https://www.curseforge.com/minecraft/modpacks/gam-craft-3